 Detaching a cluster removes it from management, but does not completely delete it.
-You can import the cluster again, if you want to manage it.
+You can import it again, if you want to manage it.
 This is only an option when the cluster is in a Ready state.

 Destroying a cluster removes it from management and deletes the components of the cluster.
-This is permanent, and it cannot be imported and managed again after it is deleted.
+This is permanent, and the cluster cannot be imported and managed again.

-12.1.
+15.1.
 REMOVE A CLUSTER BY USING THE CONSOLE

 - 1. From the navigation menu, navigate to Automate infrastructure >Clusters. - 2.
-Select the option menu beside the cluster that you want to remove from management. - Select Destroy cluster or Detach cluster.
+Select the Option menu for the cluster that you want to remove from management. - Select Destroy cluster or Detach cluster.
 Tip: You can detach or destroy multiple clusters by selecting the check boxes of the clusters that you want to detach or destroy.
-Then select Detach or Destroy.
+Then select Detach or Destroy. - 4.
+Continue with Remove remaining resources after removing a cluster